omgardner/omgardner.github.io/_posts/2018-10-30-PI-Visualisation.md

 # Goal of the Visualisation
     How does the average value of π change over the first 1000 digits?

-To visualise this, we need to find the average value of π up to the nth digit, for 1<=n<=1000 An efficient method is by calculating the cumulative average, based on the last average, the N values counted so far, and the new value incorporated into the average.
+To visualise this, we need to find the average value of π up to the nth digit, for 1<=n<=1000

+An efficient method is by calculating the cumulative average, based on
+- the last average
+- the N values counted so far
+- the n+1 th value

 ```python